GentleDell/Omni-stereo-dense-reconstruction/README.md

 Finally, if you enabled view selection, please try to disable view selection and run it again, since the view selection needs rich texture to run correctly.

 **3.It reports an error after printing "Reprojecting cost maps ..."**<br>
-Please check whether the original colmap is used for dense reconstruction.
-Since the original colmap does not output cost maps, there will be errors when projecting cost maps to 360camera sphere.
-But this error does not affect the depth.
+Please check whether the original COLMAP is used for dense reconstruction.
+Since the original COLMAP does not output cost maps, there will be an error when projecting cost maps to 360camera sphere.
+But this error does not affect depth maps.